ModellingWebLab/fcweb/INSTALL.md

 In the `resources` folder there is a sample init script and configuration file for running Celery on boot.
 Copy `resources/celeryd-init` as `/etc/init.d/celeryd`, and `resources/celeryd-default` as `/etc/default/celeryd`.
 You'll definitely need to edit the latter file to suit your system.
-The server can then be started with `sudo service start celeryd`, but don't do this until you've finished the web service setup below.
+The server can then be started with `sudo /etc/init.d/celery restart`, but don't do this until you've finished the web service setup below.

 For some additional security, you might want to stop the rabbitmq broker listening on external ports,